balatro-src/balatro-src-reverse-engineering/README.md

 ### "Compiling" Setup

 ### Step One
- Download LOVE2D at https://love2d.org
+ Windows: Download LOVE2D at https://love2d.org as ("64-bit zipped") and extract it in the repo directory.
+ Linux: Use the Ubuntu PPA, Arch Repo, or AppImage.
+ Mac: Use Homebrew or download as 64-bit zipped.

 ### Step Two
  Clone the project using Git:
   `git clone https://github.com/balatro-src/balatro-src-reverse-engineering`

 ### Step Three
- Copy the love.exe/love.AppImage file to the cloned folder, on Mac/if you installed it on linux, this is not required.
+ Copy the love.exe/love-(version).AppImage file to the cloned folder, on Mac/if you installed it on linux, this is not required.

 ### Step Four
   Launch Balatro: